marceluka/marceluka.github.io/_posts/2020-08-10-week-3-summary.md

 ---
 published: true
 ---
 Week 3 was a good one.
-Here are the running stats:
+Here are the stats shown in the format - this week (last week):
 Number of runs: 3 (3)
 Distance: 7.8 (8.2) mi
 Pace: 11:40 (12:34) min/mi